winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : powers2 100 ≡ [ 1, 2, 4, 8, 16, 32, 64 ]
 ```

-The next subsections will implement a number of iterative algorithms  via `Natural/fold`.
+We will now implement a number of iterative algorithms  via `Natural/fold`.

 #### Ackermann's function